Capital Calls: American consumers at forefront of rising prices

 ------------------------------------------------

 There are signs that consumer giants think U.S. consumers are more willing to take the hit.
-Procter & Gamble (PG.N) this week said it would raise the price of baby care, feminine care and adult incontinence products in the United States by mid-to-high single digit percentages.
-Tissue maker Kimberly-Clark (KMB.N) announced similar price rises for its North American consumer business in March.
-Stateside consumers may be more resilient, but as rising costs are a worldwide phenomenon , shoppers in other regions may soon face a similar squeeze.
+Procter & Gamble this week said here it would raise the price of baby care, feminine care and adult incontinence products in the United States by mid-to-high single digit percentages.
+Tissue maker Kimberly-Clark announced similar price rises for its North American consumer business in March here.
+Stateside consumers may be more resilient, but as rising costs are a worldwide phenomenon, shoppers in other regions may soon face a similar squeeze.
 (By Dasha Afanasieva)

 Earlier in Capital Calls: